isaacbutz280/Rust/slides/README.md

 The second argument taken is the format.
 The format required is different for each operation, but they all follow a general pattern.
 For
 [Prefix](#prefix), [Suffix](#suffix), and [Version Remove](#version-remove) the `*` represents where the current file name will be placed, while for [Pattern](#pattern) it represents where the number should be placed.
+Just `*` is valid for both Version Remove and Pattern, but if you are getting an error, try escaping it, like `\*`.
 In all formats, the file extension is optional.
 If it is included, then only files with that extension will be modified, and if there is no extension then all files in the directory will be modified.

 Note: in the examples below if the file extension is omitted I use `.all` to show ALL files in the directory will be modified.